Chiara Lubich: Publications

 Declared the author of the year 1995 with the UELCI Prize, Chiara Lubich authored 58 books (including bestsellers such as Meditations), translated into 28 languages, with 30 editions, and over 3,200,000 copies.
-In March 2018, the first volume (Words of Life) was publishedof a series aimed at presenting systematically the heritage of her thought.
+In March 2018, the first volume (Words of Life) was published, a series aimed at presenting systematically the heritage of her thought.
 Coeditors are Città Nuova Editrice and the Chiara Lubich Center, which was founded in 2008 to preserve her rich patrimony of thought and make it available in various formats to a wider public [88].
 A selection: